These are the countries UK travellers can visit without quarantine

 Expect the list to continue to change over the next few weeks.

 Major European destinations on the list include Italy and Greece.
-Portugal is still missing, and both Spain and France have now been removed following an increase in cases.
+Portugal was added to the list on August 20, while both Spain and France have now been removed following an increase in cases.

 It’s important to point out that the list also includes countries like Australia that are still not accepting travellers from the UK, so check your destination carefully before booking that trip.